 There’s a lot to do before you head off to college—and even more when you’re preparing to move out of state.
-So for your convenience and speaking from experience, here are 10 things to do before you move out of state for college.
+It’s not like you can pop home as easily as students attending colleges nearby their hometowns.
+You're making a big change and taking a big step into a whole new lifestyle.
+So there are some things you’ll want to tackle or not miss out on before heading off in the fall.
+For your convenience and speaking from experience, here are 10 things to do before you move out of state for college.

 1. Don’t take a summer class unless it’s necessary

 Even though summer classes can be helpful in preparing you for what’s to come and for adapting to the college mentality, it’s not worth the time and stress simply to try and get into the groove of things a couple months ahead of time.
 One of my best friends took a month-and-a-half-long college course over this summer, and having to move to Washington, DC, from California, she was shorter on time for shopping for her dorm and packing to leave in just a couple weeks after the course ended.

 2. Pack and store

 Figure out exactly what you’re packing for the move and what you need to store.
 Know what to bring, and if you’re moving into a dorm, don’t pack anything you’re not sure you’ll use.
 Knick-knacks, for example, aren’t really necessary and can cause clutter, which isn’t recommended for your studying environment.
 Make a list of what you’re taking (i.e., clothes, shoes, pillows, blankets, books, etc.) and make an inventory of what you’re storing for easy access when you come home.
 Labeling everything clearly makes it much more simple for you and your family to know where everything is.

 3. Meet up with close friends